18Aswin/Active-Directory-Home-Lab/docs/05-attack-simulation.md

 ---

-## Phase 2 — Detecting the Attack in Splunk
+## Phase 2 — Detecting the RDP Brute Force in Splunk

 Opened Splunk at `http://192.168.10.10:8000` → Search & Reporting.